mlab-upenn/Go-Kart/docs/source/Build-the-Kart/Mechanical/LSBW_mechanical.rst

 TOP HALF ASSEMBLY

-Step T1: First, you must refine the "TopKart Shaft," `drawing shown here <https://github.com/mlab-upenn/gokart-mechatronics/blob/main/Mechanical/SBW%20-%20lower/Drawings/TopKart_Shaft.pdf>`_ and image below consisting of 1 long hollow rod and 2 tie_rod_turners welded together.
+Step T1: First, you must modify the "TopKart Shaft," `drawing shown here <https://github.com/mlab-upenn/gokart-mechatronics/blob/main/Mechanical/SBW%20-%20lower/Drawings/TopKart_Shaft.pdf>`_ and image below consisting of 1 long hollow rod and 2 tie_rod_turners welded together.
 Although this part is initially provided and welded by TopKart, two more changes must be made manually: (1) Cut the shaft to length on either side of the tie_rod_turners, and (2): Drill a hole in the middle.
 Both changes are quantified in the drawing linked above.

 .. image:: ../imgs/Mechanical/TopKart_shaft
     :width: 100%